 The Trail Gator tow arm is a unique tool that allows you to safely tow your child on their own bike.
 Small and compact, it’s easy to bring along for the ride for those “just in case” scenarios.
 Stored on the adult bike when not in use, you can decide mid-ride to connect the bikes and tow a tired kid home!
 While a bit wobbly in use, this tow bar gets the job done for a pretty bang up price.
 Read the full review below for more details from our test rides.

-BEST FOR: Families needing a temporary fix to motivating their child during bike rides.
+BEST FOR: Families who need a temporary fix to tow small kids during bike rides.

 - Small and easy to store – great option for the “just in case” scenario

 - Child can easily be removed or reattached to the adult bike at any point during the ride